In another post, we have written a comprehensive overview of WordPress Themes.

-Creative Market doesn’t just sell WP themes in its directory, but you can easily browse hundreds of themes for WordPress and search through their theme categories using the site’s dropdown “Themes” menu …
+Creative Market doesn’t just sell WP themes in its directory, but you can easily go through all of their themes for WordPress and narrow your search using theme categories (e.g. Landing Page or Commerce themes, etc.) from the site’s dropdown “Themes” menu …

-Browse through hundreds of great WP themes crafted by independent WP theme designers in the Creative Market theme marketplace here:
+Browse through hundreds of great WordPress themes crafted by independent WP theme developers in the Creative Market themes marketplace here:

-(click on the above images to view all Mojo themes)
+(click on the images above to view more WordPress themes at Mojo)

-Mojo is a marketplace for premium-quality WordPress themes where theme vendors are strongly encouraged to provide customers with lifetime support and upgrades.
+Mojo is a marketplace for premium WordPress themes where theme vendors are strongly encouraged to provide customers with lifetime support and upgrades.

 According to their website …

 “Mojo is a marketplace where anyone can find, rate and buy quality themes & templates in one trusted place.”